Refreshing Revision

 Highest Common Factor

-Find the highest common factor of twelve and four.
+Find the highest common factor of thirty two and twenty.

 = 4